786riyaz/Node_JS_Learning/01 NodeJS Basics/12 Child Process/02 Child Processes.md

 Fork is safer when:

 * Memory isolation is required
-* Crashes in worker shouldn’t affect main thread
+* Crashes in worker shouldn't affect main thread

 ---